designeryoungmin/guanjo-archive/README.md

-# Creating Website with HTML
+# Basic HTML WebSite
-Website: MrGuanJo's Archive.
+This is Basic WebSite using HTML. i.e. This WebSite is for testing purposes only.